These are some of the most common technical questions that continue to arise when we’re discussing Ivy with developers in the community.

 lax.scan is differentiable in reverse mode.

 Branching is also tricky, and is backend-dependent.
-CPUs have branch predictors and can execute tight loops, GPUs don’t, but have drivers that can schedule kernels dynamically, some other architectures do static scheduling, which limits the kinds of algorithms that can run effectively.
+CPUs have branch predictors and can execute tight loops, GPUs don’t, but have drivers that can schedule kernels dynamically, and some other architectures do static scheduling, which limits the kinds of algorithms that can run effectively.

 TensorFlow eager and PyTorch allow you to use full python control flow, (loops, branches, function calls, dynamic dispatch, recursion) but there is no static computation graph.
 How will Ivy handle dynamic control flow?
 Will Ivy parse python ASTs?